lisposter/Minecraft-Toolbox/README.md

 ### mcl-gen.sh
 This script will generate a bash shell flavor minecraft launcher.
 It is sooooooo fasssssssssst and convenient. "ssssssssssssssss...
 BOOOOOOOM!   :D"

+# A lot of THANKS to:
+ - **Mojang**, for made this epic game.
+ - [**Minecraft wiki**](http://www.minecraftwiki.net/wiki/Tutorials/Update_LWJGL), for give me a way to avoid the black screen on my Ubuntu 12.10.
+ - alloc, to **JamesTheAwesome**, for inspiring me with [HOW TO *INSTALL* MINECRAFT ON UBUNTU 12.04 (PRECISE)](http://www.minecraftforum.net/topic/1520183-how-to-install-minecraft-on-ubuntu-1204-precise/)
+ - **The Minecraft Community**, include the office forum, the Chinese forum and so on, to make me mining and coding so exciting. :D

 # MIT LICENSE
 Copyright (C) 2013 lisposter(Leigh Zhu)